Jock Duncan

-Jock Duncan (1925-25 March 2021) was a Scottish singer from Gelliebrae, Aberdeenshire, known for singing many songs and bothy ballads from Aberdeenshire.
+Jock Duncan (1925 – 25 March 2021) was a Scottish singer from Gelliebrae near New Deer in Aberdeenshire, known for singing many songs and bothy ballads from Aberdeenshire.
 He had performed at bothy ballad competitions since 1975 and made recordings of his music since 1996.
 In recognition of his work for furthering Scots singing, Duncan was inducted into the Scottish Traditional Music Hall of Fame in 2006.
 In 2000, Duncan was given a Herald Angel award from the Edinburgh Festival for his long work with ballad singing.

 Early life

 Duncan was born on the farm of Gelliebrae, New Deer, Aberdeenshire in 1925.
 In 1928, the family moved to South Faddenhill, to a farm owned by Duncan's grandfather that his father had taken over.
 Duncan left school at 14 years old to work on the farm as an orra loon or apprentice.

 Family

 He was the husband of Frances Duncan and father of Gordon Duncan and Ian Duncan, both well known for piping, as well as Moria and Frances Duncan.
 He learnt bothy ballads from his uncle Charlie Duncan.
 Jock's mother was a pianist and his sister Marion was a singer.
 His brother Jimmy was a fiddler.

 Both of his sons as well as his grandson, Alex Duncan, were pipers.